borevitzlab/gbs-pipedream/production-pipeline.md

 *In silico* gel cuts
 ====================

+This "tool" is throughly in air-quotes for now.
+The rationale and basic idea follows.

 The GBS protocol has a weakness in that the size of a fragment is tied to its location in the genome.
 Therefore, if the size range analyses is different between analyses you end up assaying different sub-sections of the genome.
 For *de novo* uses, this is a pretty bad thing.
-Fixing this *in vitro* is relatively difficult when there are many people making libraries
+Fixing this *in vitro* is relatively difficult when there are many people making libraries.
+So, an *in silico* method would be better.

+By merging read pairs into fragments, we can tell the exact length of the fragment, and therefore select the size range of fragments computationally.
+This means that we can always assay the same size range, even across lanes with different actual size ranges.

 <!-- References -->